Hub200-Activity-Events/Hub200ActivityEvents/README.md

 3. `Events` - Holds the information of the events.
 4. `Event_registration` - Holds the information of the registration process.
 5. `Contact_us` - Holds the information of the contact us form and all of the messages will be stored here for the admin to see.
+6. `AskaQuestion` - This model holds fields related to Ask A question form, including name, email, and message.
-6. `PeopleReviews` - This model holds fields related to people's reviews, including name, photo, and description.
+7. `PeopleReviews` - This model holds fields related to people's reviews, including name, photo, and description.
+8. `EventImage` - This model stores Event's images that are displayed in each event.
+9. `EventOrganizer` - This model stores Event Organizer's images that are displayed in each event.
 ### Views and serializers py files:

 'views.py' contains the functions for the web application.
 These view functions sends and receives http request and response.
 They also combine with serializers to deal with model instances and querysets.